Pak Choy Salad – Spicy Asian Slaw with Coriander Lime Dressing

 How to Make the Coriander Lime Dressing

-Wash coriander stems well and then finely chop.
+Wash coriander stems well and then chop finely.

 Finely dice the remainder of chilli.